- Cylinder Head Porting Kit - How To Operate & Safety Instructions

 These parts should also be very clean.
 Remove all carbon from combustion chamber and exhaust ports.
 “Hot Tanking” is recommended for thorough cleaning.
 Otherwise, you will not be able to tell if the parts are suitable for porting.
 Also, the life of abrasive materials will be greatly reduced.
 Pay particular attention to the exhaust cross-over, which is usually clogged with carbon and will affect engine performance if not cleaned out.

-GASKET MATCHING THE CYLINDER HEAD INTAKE PORTS TO THE INTAKE MANIFOLD
+GASKET MATCH THE CYLINDER HEAD INTAKE PORTS TO THE INTAKE MANIFOLD

 This method assures that the cylinder head intake ports match perfectly to the intake manifold port openings.
 Following your vehicle shop manuals, remove the intake and exhaust valves.
 Use a spring compressor to avoid damaging the valves during removal.